Jul 11, 2022

 VPN comes with certain benefits.
 Few of these are highlighted below:

-- Security – VPN provides better and stronger protection since all data is encrypted.
+- Security – VPN provides better and stronger server protection since all data is encrypted.
 This provides additional security as compared to Firewalls.

 - Remote Access – to ensure high security, many organizations, government and defense offices allow remote access only through their VPN